Intercoin/EscrowContract/README.md

-participants|address[]| addresses list of participants who will exchange own tokens. see Note#1 tokens|address[]| addresses list of tokens. see Note#1 minimums|uint256| minimum amount list of tokens. see Note#1 blockCount|uint256| escrow duration in blocks. started after escrow have been locked up quorumCount|uint256| how participants need to deposit minimum tokens that escrow will be locked up swapFrom|address[]| addresses list or participants which tokens will be swapped from. see Note#2 swapTo|address[]| addresses list or participants which tokens will be swapped to. see Note#2
+participants|address[]| addresses list of participants who will exchange own tokens. see Note#1 tokens|address[]| addresses list of tokens. see Note#1 minimums|uint256| minimum amount list of tokens. see Note#1 duration|uint256| escrow duration in seconds. started after escrow have been locked up quorumCount|uint256| how participants need to deposit minimum tokens that escrow will be locked up swapFrom|address[]| addresses list or participants which tokens will be swapped from. see Note#2 swapTo|address[]| addresses list or participants which tokens will be swapped to. see Note#2